FHS Marching Band and Color Guard

 At Band Camp (August):

 Band Camp is both a mental and physical challenge, but it gives your student a sense of accomplishment at the end.
 At Band Camp your student will learn the ins and outs of marching, learn the music for our fall show, as well as learn the show!
 Your student will be given the show music as soon as it is available.
 Please encourage your student to learn and memorize the music as quickly as they can.
 No one will have the music completely learned or memorized before Band Camp starts so don’t stress but the sooner the music is learned, the easier it will be for your student.
 At Band Camp your student will also be given Drill Sheets, also called Dot Sheets.
 These are instructions specific to each student to where they are to be on the field throughout the show.
 This is an intense 2 weeks.
 The days will be long and possibly hot.
 Your student will be overwhelmed at first.
 Please be encouraging and remind them that it gets better quickly and every Freshman has felt the same way.
-Check your students Marching Band Handbook for specifics about what they should bring.
+Students should bring their instrument, music, dot sheet, water bottle, sack lunch, hat and good shoes everyday.
 The last 3 days of Band Camp are held at Camp Lutherwood on Lake Samish.
 The band continues to drill and have a great time together.
 The Band Boosters provide a snack and dinner each day of band camp (hint hint…a great time to help and become involved!) as well as breakfast, lunch and dinner at Lutherwood.
 Students will need to bring a lunch each day during Band Camp.

 Marching band competitions are where many different bands compete/perform.
 For the band, competitions are like “game days”.
 Each band will be critiqued, scored, and ranked by qualified judges in the different areas of their performance.
 The band needs your support as a cheering section in the stands!
 If possible during field shows, try to sit in a central area of the stands towards the top to get the best overview of the performance and formations.
 A good stadium seat cushion comes in handy.
 Be aware that you can only enter and exit the stands between each band’s performance.
 Show your spirit by wearing your school colors or booster shirt and cheer them on, but be courteous to the other spectators and performers.
 You can also sign up to help with chaperoning, grooming, feeding/watering the band, and moving equipment.
 Competitions are a fundraiser for the host school, so there is a small admission fee charged to spectators.
 There are also concessions for spectators and other band-related merchandise available at some events.
 Remember, the band will perform, even if it is raining.
 Usually, the awards are given out after all bands have performed.
 If you do not attend the competition, please arrive at FHS a little before the designated time to pick up your student but be prepared to wait as they need to check in uniforms before they leave.
 The Band Boosters usually provide a snack and students usually need to bring a sack lunch or money for food.
 Information and an itinerary are sent out before each competition.